kdkocev/mui-makestyles-issue-demo/README.md

 ## Fix for the bug:

-The bug has been fixed in the branch called (coming soon)
+The bug has been fixed in [this PR](https://github.com/kdkocev/mui-makestyles-issue-demo/pull/1)

 ---